cms-opendata-validation/2010-mu-mumonitor-dimuon/README.md

 # 2010-mu-mumonitor-dimuon
-Validation code for 2010 Mu and MuMonitor datasets, based on dimuon mass spectrum
+Validation code for 2010 Mu and MuMonitor datasets, based on dimuon mass spectrum.

 You need to work in a Virtual Machine properly contextualized for CMS.
 Everything is available on the CERN Open Data Portal http://opendata.cern.ch/VM/CMS/2010.